Estero de Limantour State Marine Reserve & Drakes Estero State Marine Conservation Area: History

 Estero de Limantour State Marine Reserve SMR and Drakes Estero State Marine Conservation Area SMCA are two of 22 marine protected areas adopted by the California Department of Fish and Game in August 2009 during the second phase of the Marine Life Protection Act Initiative.
 The MLPAI is a collaborative public process to create a statewide network of protected areas along California’s coastline.

 The north central coast’s new marine protected areas were designed by local divers, fishermen, conservationists and scientists who comprised the North Central Coast Regional Stakeholder Group.
 Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.

 The north central coast marine protected areas took effect May 1, 2010.

 Geography and natural features

 Estero de Limantour SMR and Drakes Estero SMCA are two adjoining marine protected areas along the Point Reyes National Seashore in Marin County on California’s north central coast.
 Estero de Limantour SMR is contiguous to Point Reyes state marine reserve.
 Point Reyes is a spectacular and biologically diverse peninsula which has been designated a National Seashore.

+Its freshwater tributaries include (west to east) a couple unnamed creeks, Glenbrook Creek, and Muddy Hollow Creek.